jquery/contribute.jquery.org/pages/style-guide/prose.md

 ### Code Blocks

 Code blocks should be set off with triple backticks and should **not** be indented.
-(That is to say, the site prefers the use of "fenced blocks"notation supported by [gfm](http://github.github.com/github-flavored-markdown/).)
+(That is to say, the site prefers the use of "fenced blocks" notation supported by [gfm](http://github.github.com/github-flavored-markdown/).)

 ## Writing Style